 Town Centre Empty Homes Fund

-The Scottish Government has launched a call for bids for its £4m Town Centre Empty Homes Fund.
-The fund hopes to create additional residential accommodation in Scotland’s urban and rural towns by funding projects to convert disused commercial premises into residential and to target problematic empty homes that require extensive refurbishment to make them habitable again.
-The fund is open for bids until 21 August 2015 and further details are in the scheme outline.
+The fund aims to create additional residential accommodation in Scotland’s urban and rural towns by funding projects to convert disused commercial premises into residential and to target problematic empty homes that require extensive refurbishment to make them habitable again.
+Further details are in the scheme outline.

 Local Government Finance (Unoccupied Properties etc.) (Scotland) Act 2012

 The Scottish Government is keen to encourage empty home owners to bring their properties back into use to increase the supply of housing in Scotland (both to rent and to buy) and particularly to help tackle the shortage of affordable housing.
 At the moment, there are around 25,000 long-term empty homes in Scotland that are liable for Council Tax.
 The Local Government Finance (Unoccupied Properties etc.) (Scotland) Act 2012 and its subsequent regulations allow councils to both remove the discount on certain types of unoccupied homes and to increase the level of council tax payable on these properties.
 The new powers came into effect on 1 April 2013.
 It is up to individual councils to decide if a council tax increase is appropriate in their area.
 In 2014/15, 13 councils were making use of the power.

 The Scottish Government introduced an Empty Homes Loan Fund to provide loans to organisations to help them renovate empty homes and make them available as affordable housing.

 Seventeen projects have been approved for funding and £4.5 million has been offered, an increase over the £4 million originally set for the fund.
 Over the ten-year life of the fund, up to 478 houses could be refurbished.

 The Empty Homes Loan Fund page provides more information and details of the projects that secured funding.